PREGNANCY, CHILD BIRTH AND RELATED AILMENTS

 Spices: black pepper and nutmeg.

 Foods rich in the B vitamin complex can help to reduce varicose veins.
-See the Vitamin page to find out which ones.
+See Vitamin B complex.

 for morning sickness.
 This is not harmful and has no side effects.